TFphoenix/tms/README.md

 ## TMS (Think.Make.Start) Batch #15

-TMS is a 2 weeks (full-time) class in which 50 students, coming from different specialisations, backgrounds, and study programs, work together in teams, on different roles, with the common goal of realising an inovative product in the current market.
-Some of the main aspects of TMS are: interdisciplinary learning, hands-on experience, design thinking methods, pitch training, and a demo-day that takes place in the final day of the class, and concludes the results.
+TMS is a 2-week (full-time) class in which 50 students, coming from different specialisations, backgrounds, and study programs, are assigned to teams and different roles within them, all working towards the common goal of realising an inovative product in the current market.
+Some of the main aspects of TMS are: interdisciplinary learning, hands-on experience, design thinking methods, pitch training, and a demo-day that takes place in the final day of the class, and concludes the project.

 In each team, there are 3 main roles, associated with each one of the students:
 1. **Problem Expert:** focuses on understanding of potentials,